tytydraco/yessleep/out/I_met_a_lady_who_died_in_WW2.md

 I heard her scream.

 I opened my eyes and I was at the entrance to the abandoned train station.
+I touched my chest to see if the scar was still there.
+It was.
 I didn't go in this time.